Richard Webster, 1st Viscount Alverstone: Personal life

 Webster married in 1872 Louisa Mary Calthrop, daughter of William Charles Calthrop.
 She died in March 1877.
 They had one son and one daughter.
-Their only son, the Honourable Arthur Harold Webster (1874–1902) died childless in August 1902, aged 28, after an operation for appendicitis.
+Their only son, the Honourable Arthur Harold Webster (born 1874), died childless in August 1902, aged 28, after an operation for appendicitis.
 The Arthur Webster Hospital, opened in 1905, was presented to the town of Shanklin, Isle of Wight by Lord Alverstone in memory of his son.
 The building is still in use as the Arthur Webster Clinic.

 He commissioned the architect Edward Blakeway I'Anson to build Winterfold House near Cranleigh in the Surrey Hills in 1886, in a classic late Victorian style, and laid out grounds with flowering trees and shrubs.

 Lord Alverstone died at Cranleigh, Surrey, on 15 December 1915, aged 72 and was buried at West Norwood Cemetery under a Celtic cross.
 His peerages became extinct on his death.